 ECRI notes that security attacks can “render devices or systems inoperative, degrade their performance, or expose or compromise the data they hold, all of which can severely hinder the delivery of patient care and put patients at risk.”
 In summary, an attack could essentially pause typical operations at your hospital.

 ECRI recommends identifying, protecting, and monitoring all remote access points and adhering to recommended cybersecurity practices to prevent hackers from accessing protected health information (PHI) or otherwise compromising the systems your staff relies on for patient care.

 In addition to this, we recommend creating an actionable business continuity plan that is supported by redundant systems and is a truly comprehensive approach that enables you to deliver critical services without interruption.
-Our Business Continuity and Disaster Recovery resource is a good primer to ensure you’re ready when attack occurs (and as we all know, it is when rather than if).
+A great place to start is our Healthcare IT Recovery: 4 Business Continuity Myths Debunked resource to ensure you understand the real risks and begin preparations for when an attack occurs (and as we all know, it is when rather than if).

 Another step to take is to ensure that your staff knows why protecting patient data is necessary and are equipped with the tools to do so.
 For example, you can provide a secure texting application or an encrypted pager to a clinician, but you’re still creating vulnerabilities if you don’t roll it out properly.
 Education, technology, and ongoing training are all key to successfully rolling out secure messaging and safeguarding PHI.